Vanderbilt Non-Discrimination Policy

 Are gender identity and gender expression protected categories by the University?

-What is Vanderbilt’s Non-Discrimination Policy and how does it apply to student organization membership?
+How does the Non-Discrimination Policy apply to registered student organization membership?

 Vanderbilt University’s non-discrimination policy is an “all comers” policy, under which all students are presumed to be eligible for membership in registered student organizations (“RSOs”) and all members of RSOs in good standing are eligible to run and serve on leadership positions or executive boards.
 The University has no role in selecting leaders of RSOs; that is for the members of each organization to decide for themselves.
 Every year, when student organizations apply for RSO status, their leaders and advisers affirm that the organizations will abide by the University’s nondiscrimination policy.
 The University relies on those affirmations in granting RSO status.